-Most recently I was a senior research fellow at the Consumer Financial Protection Bureau where I used natural language processing and artificial intelligence methods to identify and quantify emotion in text (consumer complaints).
+Currently I am a senior research fellow at the Consumer Financial Protection Bureau where I use natural language processing and artificial intelligence methods to identify and quantify emotion in text (consumer complaints).

 As a research director in the Falk Lab for Communication Neuroscience at the Annenberg School of Communication at the University of Pennsylvania, I led a project investigating how health and climate change messaging go viral at the neural and behavioral levels.
 I was also a collaborator on Mindhive, an online citizen science platform and high school curriculum aimed at creating more authentic science learning experiences in classrooms, and building scientist-practitioner partnerships.